-Many Humana members you treat have individualized care plans and a care manager.
-It is critical that you communicate with the care manager about the services you plan to provide so that they can be included in the member's care plan and be authorized appropriately.
+Many Humana members have ICPs and a care manager.
+It is critical you communicate with the care manager about the services you plan to provide so the care manager can be authorized appropriately and included in the member's care plan.

-The care manager assists you in optimizing the benefits for each member you treat.
-While traditional outpatient services do not require prior authorization, our care managers work with treating providers to ensure that members get the care they need.
-Carelon conducts outlier management of outpatient care in addition to care coordination.
+The care manager assists you in optimizing each member's benefits.
+While traditional OP services do not require preauthorization, our care managers work with treating providers to ensure members get the care they need.
+Carelon conducts outlier management of OP care in addition to care coordination.

 Please refer to your contract for specific information about procedure and revenue codes that should be used for billing.
-Services that indicate "eRegister" will be authorized via Carelon's eServices portal.
+Services that indicate eRegister will be authorized via Carelon's eServices portal.
 Providers are asked a series of clinical questions to support medical necessity for the service requested.
 If sufficient information is provided to support the request, the service is authorized.

-If additional information is needed, the provider is prompted to contact Carelon via phone to continue the request for authorization.
+If additional information is needed, the provider is prompted to call Carelon to continue the request for authorization.

-While Carelon prefers providers to make requests via eServices, we work with providers who do have technical or staffing barriers to requesting authorizations in this way.
+While Carelon prefers providers make requests via eServices, we work with providers who do have technical or staffing barriers to requesting authorizations in this way.

-Authorization decisions are posted on eServices within the decision time frames outlined in Table 3-9.
-Providers receive an email message alerting them that a determination has been made.
-Carelon also faxes authorization letters to providers on request; however, we strongly encourage providers to use eServices instead of receiving paper notices.
+Authorization decisions are posted on eServices within the decision time frames outlined in Table 3-6 Providers receive an email message alerting them a determination has been made.
+Carelon also faxes authorization letters to providers on request.
+However, we strongly encourage providers to use eServices instead of receiving paper notices.

 Providers can opt out of receiving paper notices on Carelon's eServices portal.
 All notices clearly specify the number of units (sessions) approved, the time frame within which the authorization can be used, and explanation of any modifications or denials.
-All denials can be appealed according to the policies outlined in this manual.

-All forms can be found at carelonbehavioralhealth.com under "Provider."
+All denials can be appealed according to the grievances and appeals section of this manual.
+All forms can be found at www.carelonbehavioralhealth.com under Provider.